solisgb/xyts/README.md

 # xyts
 xy time series

-It records xy graphs stored in a database using matplotlib
+Time series are stored in a database; the app can do xy graphs of several points using matplotlib